 To answer this question let’s look at the findings of two recent fire door inspection projects, one is an office and the other is a hospital.

-The client provided floor plans for a four storey building and the fire officer marked the plans with the doors to be inspected.
+The client provided floor plans for a four-story building and the fire officer marked the plans with the doors to be inspected.
 The fire door inspector started work but it soon became apparent that the fire officer had marked the plans without visiting the building.
-Over the years many of the rooms had been subject to a change of use and no fire risk currently exists at those rooms.
+Over the years many of the rooms had been subject to a change of use and no fire risk currently exists in those rooms.
 The fire door inspector reported this to his client and an agreement was reached about the fire doors that did actually require an inspection.
-The risk here that the inspector could have carried on regardless and inspected doors unnecessarily.
+The risk here is that the inspector could have carried on regardless and inspected doors unnecessarily.

 Periodic inspection and maintenance of fire doors and escape doors is a legal requirement so its important to identify them correctly and therefore avoid unnecessary expense.

-In summary I would say that although fire doors are an essential element in fire safety and that their inspection by the right ‘competent person’ is also essential building managers, owners and operators must understand that a suitable up to date fire risk assessment is a legal requirement and is essential to implementing fire safety measures.
+In summary, I would say that although fire doors are an essential element in fire safety and that their inspection by the right ‘competent person’ is also essential building managers, owners and operators must understand that a suitable up to date fire risk assessment is a legal requirement and is essential to implementing fire safety measures.
 Fire doors are covered under The Order as fire safety devices and it is important to identify where they are needed to protect lives and property.